Laws of Oceania

 Section 13 - Providing False Information

-Whoever knowingly and willfully furnishes a false name, party status, date of birth, home address, contact information, or other information as may be requested for the purposes of establishing the person's identity, to a law enforcement officer or law enforcement official following an arrest shall be punished by a fine of not more than two thousand dollars and imprisonment for one month.
+Whoever knowingly and willfully furnishes a false name, party status, date of birth, home address, contact information, or other information, to a ministry official or member of law enforcement shall be punished by a fine of not more than two thousand dollars and or imprisonment for one year.

 Section 14 - Concealing Criminal Activity

-Whoever, having knowledge of the commission of a crime, takes money, or a gratuity or reward, or an engagement therefor, upon an agreement or understanding, express or implied, to compound or conceal such felony, or not to prosecute therefor, or not to give evidence thereof, shall be punished by imprisonment for nine months.
+Whoever, having knowledge of the commission of a crime, takes money, or a gratuity or reward, or an engagement therefor, upon an agreement or understanding, express or implied, to compound or conceal such felony, or not to prosecute therefor, or not to give evidence thereof, shall be punished by imprisonment for two years.

 Section 16 - Firearms in Government Buildings